 If you lose your wallet, it’s time to cancel your cards.
 It’s stressful, it’s frustrating and it’s unbelievably inconvenient.
 While losing your phone is similarly inconvenient, it’s far more secure than your wallet for three reasons.

 First, Apple®, Samsung® and Google® all offer “Find My Phone” functions that allow you to easily locate your phone.
-On average, Americans spend almost 2.5 days annually searching for lost items, including wallets.
+According to a 2017 survey by Pixie, On average, Americans spend almost 2.5 days annually searching for lost items, including wallets.
 With a digital wallet, you can immediately secure your information and track your device more efficiently.

 Second, while your wallet is full of information right at the surface, your phone hides sensitive information behind layers of encryption.
 By having a passcode or fingerprint lock on your phone, your digital wallet becomes impressively more secure.